 Advantages of using the function in a program:

-1. User-defined Function-user-defined function is a programmed routine that has its parameters set by the user of the system.
+1. User-defined Function-A user-defined function is a programmed routine that has its parameters set by the user of the system.
 User-defined functions often are seen as programming shortcuts as they define functions that perform specific tasks within a larger system.

 2.Built-in function- A function is a group of statements that together perform a task. ...
 A function declaration tells the compiler about a function's name, return type, and parameters.
 A function definition provides the actual body of the function.
 The C++ standard library provides numerous built-in functions that your program can call.